maoyixie/UI-lib/skia/SKIA.md

 In this document, targeting cpp APIs, I would introduce how to use Skia based on my understanding.
-Firstly, I would necessary modules/classes in Skia.
+Firstly, I would introduce necessary modules/classes in Skia.
 Then, I would present the fundamental workflow of Skia, other usages for some specific scenarios.

 # Modules/Classes